saikrupa82/NightSchool-AI/README.md

 ---

-## **Usage Instructions**

-1. Enter the topic you want to learn about in the text area on the homepage (e.g., "The Solar System").
-2. Click the **"Generate Story"** button.
-3. Wait while the app generates and processes your story.
-4. Once completed, the audio player will appear with your generated story ready to play.

----

-## **File Structure**
-- `app.py`: Main Flask application.
-- `audio_story_generator.py`: Contains the `AudioStoryGenerator` class for generating stories and audio.
-- `templates/index.html`: HTML template for the user interface.
-- `static/`: Directory for storing generated audio files.
-- `.env`: File for storing API keys securely.

----

-## **How It Really Works**

-### **Story Generation**
-1. The `fetch_story_from_openai()` function sends the user's topic to the OpenAI API using a carefully crafted prompt.
-2. The AI responds with an educational, engaging story tailored to the topic.

-### **Text-to-Speech Conversion**
-1. Using OpenAI:
-   - The story is processed by OpenAI’s text-to-speech API to generate audio in `.wav` format.

-2. **(Optional Enhancement)** Using PlayHT:
-   - The story is sent to the PlayHT API for advanced text-to-speech conversion, allowing users to select voices and styles.

-3. The generated audio is saved in the `static` directory for easy access.

-### **User Interface**
-1. The Flask app renders the `index.html` template, which provides a user-friendly interface styled with TailwindCSS.
-2. JavaScript handles form submission, sending the user's input to the Flask backend and updating the page with the generated audio.

----

 ## **Future Enhancements**
 - **PlayHT Integration**: Provide an option for users to select voices and styles for story playback.
 - **Flashcard System**: Save generated audio as flashcards for spaced repetition.